-Hypercycle involves a unique combination of mechanisms enabling efficient, lightweight decentralized coordination of software processes; however, key to the design is its piggybacking on the Cardano blockchain, which provides an extremely solid foundation for all aspects of secure, decentralized software coordination.
-Hypercycle leverages the EUTxO model beneath the Cardano blockchain and also the Plutus smart contract language and numerous other related features, however substituting a different consensus mechanism and a different system for data management.
+HyperCycle involves a unique combination of mechanisms enabling efficient, lightweight decentralized coordination of software processes; however, key to the design is its not dependent nor piggybacking on the Cardano blockchain, as it already has an extremely solid foundation for all aspects of secure, decentralized software coordination.
+However, integrations can provide certain functionality that may very well be needed.
+HyperCycle can also leverage the UTxO model such as Cardano blockchain and also the Plutus smart contract language and numerous other related features, however substituting a different consensus mechanism and a different system for data management.

-Cardano's Extended UTxO (EUTxO) model [Fou21] extends the standard UTxO model underlying Bitcoin in a manner explicitly designed to support smart contracts operating according to functional programming principles.
+Cardano's Extended UTxO (EUTxO) model [EUTXO] extends the standard UTxO model underlying Bitcoin in a manner explicitly designed to support smart contracts operating according to functional programming principles.